rust-bitcoin/rust-bitcoin/README.md

 based cryptocurrency such as Bitcoin it is critical that all parties are using the same rules to validate data, and this library is simply unable to implement the same rules as Core.

+The script interpreter is now gated behind the `broken_consensus_code` flag for this reason.

 Given the complexity of both C++ and Rust, it is unlikely that this will ever be fixed, and there are no plans to do so.
 Of course, patches to